 The call for papers for Percona Live: MySQL Conference and Expo 2013 has been extended through October 31st.
-The conference will be held in Santa Clara, April 22nd through Thursday April 25th (and this year it’s not during Passover!).
+The conference will be held in Santa Clara, California from Monday, April 22nd through Thursday April 25th (and this year its not during Passover!).

 Why You Should Submit